opil/documentation/docs/admin/HMI/opil_server_hmi_install.md

 HMI (Human Machine Interface) is a software layer module of the OPIL architecture.
 This module’s name was changed to MOD.SW.HMI from AHMI when the requirements changed for the OPIL version 2.0.
 HMI is a web application server with its own local database for storing data needed in this module.
 HMI serves a web browser user interface for the human agents to monitor and control OPIL data entities.

 ### - Image tagging uses semantic versioning.
+Major release 3 is done according to agreement we should do so.
 ### - Image tags are identical to the GitLab source repository commit tags.
 ### - Image tagged latest and biggest version number are identical.
 ### - Please remove old docker image before pulling, if you have problems updating image.
+And destroy unnecessary containers as well.
 ### - Please NOTICE: From version 2.0.20-beta you _must_ configure OCB and NGSI Proxy environment variables _only_ in docker-compose.yml (System Settings -tab is removed from the UI).

 # Usage of the docker image with docker-compose